MarkBind/markbind/docs/devGuide/design/serverSideRendering.md

 This is known as "Hydration Issue" and it is one of the main challenges you will face with SSR in MarkBind.

+## Penalties of Hydration Issue

+When hydration fails, on top of the wasted time and effort in executing SSR, we will also incur the additional time penalty of executing Client-side Hydration (where CSR will follow afterwards).

+Fortunately, even if we face hydration issues and execute full CSR, the FOUC problem will still be resolved nonetheless.
+The reason for this is because the SSR HTML markup should resemble the CSR HTML markup to a large extent.

+Supposedly, hydration issues typically occurs due to minor differences between client-side rendered virtual DOM tree and the server-rendered content.
+Of course, this is assuming that we are adhering to the universal application concept as much as possible.

 ## Avoiding Hydration Issue

 Conceptually, to prevent hydration issue, what we should always strive to achieve is a "universal application".